 Unless you have a stash of cash in your savings account, you may need to look for a bank loan or credit card to fund your new venture.
-If you don't have good credit, you may have to try alternative funding sources, like a U.S. Small Business Administration-backed loan, material financing, or invoice factoring.
+If you don't have good credit, you may have to try alternative funding sources, like a government-backed loan, material financing, or invoice factoring.